pdf-raku/PDF-raku/README.md

 This module is a proof of concept in the early stages of development.
 It is also subject to change, refactoring or widthdrawal atany time.

-PDF::Core uses the PDF::Grammar as a toolkit to parse individual PDF components.
+PDF::Core uses the existing PDF::Grammar as a toolkit to parse individual PDF components.
 Both for parsing the top level structure of a PDF and to interpret paticular stream data, such as Object Streams and Content Streams.
-It isshares AST data structures with PDF::Grammar.
+It shares AST data structures with PDF::Grammar.
 E.g. bin/pdf-rewriter uses PDF::Grammar::PDF to read a PDF then rewrites it using PDF::Core::Writer.

 ## Use Cases